Skip to main content

 Why You Need a Wedding Planning Checklist

-The average wedding involves coordinating 10-15 vendors, managing a budget that can range from $10,000 to $100,000+, and making hundreds of decisions over 8-14 months.
+According to The Knot's 2025 Real Weddings Study, the average U.S. wedding costs $35,000 and involves more than 100 individual decisions over the planning process.
 Without a structured plan, important details slip through the cracks — and stress compounds fast.

 A good checklist does three things: